DMKEBUSINESSGMBH/mkdam2fal/Documentation/Index.rst

 		en

 	:Description:
 		This extension migrates your Dam-data into FAL.
+MKDAM2FAL is a Fork of the we_dam2fal Extension with additional features.

 	:Keywords:
 		dam-converter, dam-fal-migration, dam-migration, dam-file-converter, dam-fal-data, forAdmins, forAdvanced, forDevelopers

 	:Copyright:
-		2014
+		2015

 	:Author:
-		Daniel Hasse - websedit AG
+		Michael Wagner - DMK E-BUSINESS GmbH, Daniel Hasse - websedit AG

 	:Email:
-		extensions@websedit.de
+		dev@dmk-ebusiness.de

 	:License:
 		This document is published under the Open Content License